IgnisDa/ryot/docs/content/importing.md

 !!! warning

-      This will only import media that are already finished.
+    - This will only import media that are already finished.
 Setup an [integration](./integrations.md#audiobookshelf) if you want to import media in progress.
+    - If you have enabled the option to auto delete podcast episodes, you'll have to manually mark them as completed.

 ### Steps